bertolo1988/flight-scrappper/README.md

 These are the default values:

 	var options = {
 		periods: 1, 						//specifies the number of queries that will be made
 		interval: 48, 						//number of hours between the queries
 		from: 'LIS',						//departure aeroport trigram Ex: PAR, LIS, NYC, TOK, LON, DUB
 		to: 'PAR',							//destination aeroport trigram Ex: PAR, LIS, NYC, TOK, LON, DUB
 		currency: 'USD', 					//EUR,USD,GBP
 		directFlight: 'false',				// 'true' or 'false'
-		targetDate: new Moment(new Date().toISOString()) //targetDate + interval specify the date of the first query };
+		targetDate: getDefaultDateString()	//wich is new Date() + 2 days };

-During the start, a new parameter `dates` will be generated and added to the options object.
+During the start, a new parameter `dates` will be generated.
 This array will contain dates in string form in the `Config.DATE_FORMAT` format.

- This dates are calculated with the followin formula `targetDate+options.interval + (hours x options.periods)` times.
+This dates are calculated with the followin formula `targetDate + options.interval x options.periods ` times.

-Example: Setting periods to 2, interval to 24 and targetDate to 5/01/2000 will generate an array  such as ['7/01/2000','09/01/2000'].
+Example: Setting periods to 2, interval to 24 and targetDate to 5/01/2000 will generate an array  such as ['5/01/2000','07/01/2000'].

 ## Running